mpcmarques/cal/README.md

 ## The project

 Let's assume that walking distance has more weight than than the driving distance.
 Walking distance weight = driving distance weight * C.

 Let's assume that we have weighted, directed graph G. Nodes of the graph are labeled as none(n), parking spot(p) and gas_station(s).
+Edges are weighted by distance, nodes labeled as p contains parking spots cost information.

+Nodes of graph G are named: G1, G2 ...
+Gn n - number of nodes.

 ### Situation A: no need for visit the gas station.

+For x,y <= n:

 We are searching for the shortest path from Gx to Gy where one of nodes labeled as p has to be visited.

 Let's assume two copies of graph G: A and B.